C++ Conditions

 }

-In the above example, the output will be “You are eligible to drive.” since both the age condition and hasLicense condition are true.
+In this example, the output will be “You are eligible to drive.” since both the age condition and hasLicense condition are true.
 Nested if-else statements in C++ provide a powerful way to handle multiple levels of decision-making in programs.

 Switch Statement in C++

 The switch statement in C++ is a control statement that allows for the selection of one of many code blocks to be executed, based on the value of a given expression.
-It provides an alternative to using multiple if-else if statements, making the code more concise and easier to read.
+It provides an alternative to using multiple if-else-if statements, making the code more concise and easier to read.
 The switch statement evaluates the expression once and compares its value against multiple case labels.
 If a match is found, the corresponding block of code is executed.
 Additionally, a default case can be provided to handle situations where none of the specified cases match the expression's value.
-The switch statement is particularly useful when dealing with menu choices, numeric values, or enumerations, as it offers a straightforward and efficient method for branching the program's flow based on different possibilities.

 Syntax of Switch Statement

-The switch statement in C++ provides a way to execute different code blocks based on the value of a single expression.
-It is structured as follows:
+The switch statement provides a way to execute different code blocks based on the value of a single expression.

 switch (expression) {